Sitting in my tiny Brooklyn apartment, during what’s been a whoosh of a week, I’m about ready for a cocktail. It’s almost Friday, how about you?

 - 4 ounces Sparkling Wine or Champagne, chilled

 - Add the syrup and water to a wine glass.

-- Slowly poor the Champagne into the glass.
+- Slowly pour the Champagne into the glass.

 - Use a tiny whisk or small spoon to provide one or two quick, gentle stirs.
 Serve!

 Eat Boutique was an award-winning shop and story-driven recipe site created by Maggie Battista – an author, business guide and alignment seeker.
 After hosting retail markets for 25,000+ guests, Maggie now supports entrepreneurs as they create values-based businesses through We Are Magic Studio.
 Follow Maggie Battista on Instagram.